HomeSafeBench: Benchmarking Embodied Vision-Language Models in Free-Exploration Home Safety Inspection: Benchmark

 We propose a home safety hazard inspection task in which an embodied agent actively navigates a simulated 3D home environment to identify and report safety hazards.
 Following real-world home safety guidelines, we define five categories of common household hazards in our benchmark.
 Each category represents a specific configuration of item placement that poses a safety risk.

-\begin{itemize} \item \textbf{Fire Hazards}: Flammable materials are located close to active or potential heat sources.
+\begin{itemize} \item \textbf{Fire hazards}: Flammable materials are located close to active or potential heat sources.
 Examples include curtains or stacks of paper placed next to a lit stove, and a pile of dry cloth near a burning candle.

-\item \textbf{Electric Shock Hazards}: Appliances or power devices in contact with water, which may cause electric shock or short circuits.
-Examples include an appliance in a sink or a toilet.
+\item \textbf{Electric shock hazards}: Appliances or power devices in contact with water, which may cause electric shock or short circuits.
+Examples include an appliance in a sink.

-\item \textbf{Falling Object Hazards}: Items positioned in a way that they may fall from height and cause injury or damage.
+\item \textbf{Falling object hazards}: Items positioned in a way that they may fall from height and cause injury or damage.
 Examples include a coffee pot placed at the edge of a refrigerator, or a box positioned at the edge of a shelf.

-\item \textbf{Trip Hazards}: Objects or clutter on the floor that could cause someone to stumble or lose balance during normal movement.
-Examples include a bar of soap left in a hallway.
+\item \textbf{Trip hazards}: Objects or clutter on the floor that could cause someone to stumble or lose balance during normal movement.
+Examples include a banana left in a hallway.

-\item \textbf{Child Safety Hazards}: Placement of dangerous or harmful items within easy reach of a child.
-Examples include a bottle of alcohol on a low table, or sharp kitchen knives placed on TV stand. \end{itemize}

-Formally, let the initial state denoted as $s_0$ with a ground-truth hazard set $\mathcal{H}$.
-At each discrete time step $t$, the agent policy $\pi$ is to identify hazards $\hat{\mathcal{H}}_t$ with the current observation, and select an action $a_t \in \mathcal{A}$.
-The state is then transitioned following the transition function $f$, updating the observation.
+\item \textbf{Child safety hazards}: Placement of dangerous or harmful items within easy reach of a child.
+Examples include sharp kitchen knives placed on a TV stand. \end{itemize} Formally, let the initial state be denoted by $s_0$, with a ground-truth hazard set $\mathcal{H}$.
+At each discrete time step $t$, the agent receives an observation $o_t$ and selects an action $a_t \in \mathcal{A}$ based on its history $h_t$:

-The action space $\mathcal{A}$ consists of basic navigation primitives such as \texttt{move-forward}, \texttt{turn-left}, \texttt{turn-right}, and \texttt{look-up}, as detailed in Appendix \ref{app:benchmark-details}.
-After executing a sequence of actions $\{a_0, a_1, \dots, a_{T-1}\}$ within a step budget $T$, the final identified hazard set is defined as the union of the hazard sets identified at each step.

-Task performance is evaluated by comparing the reported hazards $\hat{\mathcal{H}}$ against the ground-truth hazards $\mathcal{H}$ using the precision, recall, and F1 score.
-A hazard is considered correctly reported if both its category and the name of the associated item are correct.
-Note that we do not require a perfect match for the item name.
-Instead, we use a rule-based matching system for a more flexible and reliable evaluation, as detailed in Appendix \ref{app:benchmark-details}.